sourcenetwork/defradb/tests/bench/README.md

 # DefraDB Benchmark Suite
 This folder contains the DefraDB Benchmark Suite, its related code, sub packages, utilities, and data generators.

 The goal of this suite is to provide an insight to DefraDBs performance, and to provide a quantitative approach to performance analysis and comparison.
-As such, the benchmark results should be used soley as a relative basis, and not concrete absolute values.
+As such, the benchmark results should be used solely as a relative basis, and not concrete absolute values.

 > Database benchmarking is a notorious complex issue to provide fair evaluations, that are void of contrived examples aimed to put the database "best foot forward".